-The Panel is of the opinion that the sole addition of the descriptive term "MARKETS" and a hyphen does not prevent a finding of confusing similarity under the first element of paragraph 4(a) of the Policy.
+The Panel is of the opinion that the sole addition of the letters "S" and "P" does not prevent a finding of confusing similarity under the first element of paragraph 4(a) of the Policy.
+It seems to the Panel that the letters "S" and "P" are an abbreviation of - or at least refer to - "SANPAOLO", and are therefore solely descriptive.

 This is supported by section 1.8 of WIPO Overview 3.0, which states: "Where the relevant mark is recognisable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless or otherwise) would not preclude a finding of confusing similarity under the first element".

-The gTLD ".com" may be disregarded when it comes to considering whether a domain name is confusingly similar to a trademark in which the Complainant has rights.
+The gTLD ".net" may be disregarded when it comes to considering whether a domain name is confusingly similar to a trademark in which the Complainant has rights.